 We headed up to the Pier to see if there were any crabs caught and to grab an ice cream.
 But as the ice cream stand at the start of the pier didn’t actually have sprinkles, we opted to wait.
 We watched the big white boat [Davis fisherman’s boat ?] be pulled in.

-And then she took a ride on the bus at the beach side Fun Fair.
-And yes, sure enough in the window sat a toddler.
+She then took a ride on the bus at the beach side Fun Fair.
+And yes, sure enough in the window sat a baby.
 I’m 100% sure it was not the same baby as the last two times, but I do know it’s the guy’s daughter as I saw him and his wife/girlfriend (who works next door at the snack bar) in the gas station last week and that was the child in the stroller.
-Boy oh boy!!
 When Soren saw the photos, he first said “I don’t want you to go to the fun fair or Helter Skeler without me.
 Is the baby sitting in the window?
 That is so so bad.
 Then who sells you the tickets, the baby!?”

 On the way home, we popped in some charity shops to see if there was any neat fabrics or finds.
 We found a large plastic bag full of plastic beach sand molds like a plane, boat, etc- so we got that for 1 pound.